-Whether you have a menstrual cycle or just love someone who does, you’re probably at least somewhat familiar with premenstrual syndrome (PMS).According to some estimates, as many as 85 percent of menstruating people experience some PMS symptoms, ranging from cramping and cravings to bloating and mood swings.
+Whether you have a menstrual cycle or just love someone who does, you’re probably at least somewhat familiar with premenstrual syndrome (PMS)., as many as 85 percent of menstruating people experience some PMS symptoms, ranging from cramping and cravings to bloating and mood swings.
 For some women, PMS is a minor irritation.
 For others, it’s downright debilitating.
 But if there’s one thing all those with PMS have in common, it’s that we really don’t appreciate anyone (that means you, partners, friends, colleagues, and mothers) minimizing, criticizing, or laughing at our symptoms.
 So, if you’d like to stay on our good side, here are eight completely useless comments about PMS we never want to hear again.
 Love, every woman ever.

 1. “Ew, gross!
 No one wants to hear about that!”